-Switching the heating off

-The heating is switched off when one of the 3 following conditions is satisfied:

-- The current outside temperature exceeds the current ECO heating limit - The composite outside temperature exceeds the current ECO heating limit - The attenuated outside temperature exceeds the "ECO day" heating limit

-In all these cases, the assumption is made that the amount of heat entering the building from outside, or the amount of heat stored in the building structure, is sufficient to maintain the required room temperature level.

-When the automatic ECO function switches the heating off, the display shows ECO.

-Switching the heating on

-The heating is switched on again only when the 3 following conditions are satisfied:

-- The current outside temperature has fallen 1 °C below the current ECO heating limit - The composite outside temperature has fallen 1 °C below the current ECO heating limit - The attenuated outside temperature has fallen 1 °C below the "ECO day" heating limit

-Operating modes and operating states

-The action of the automatic ECO function depends on the operating mode:

-Operating mode or operating state Automatic ECO function Current heating limit Auto Automatic operation Active ECO day or ECO night Continuously REDUCED heating Active ECO night Continuously NORMAL heating Inactive Protection/holiday mode Active ECO night 5111 Manual control Inactive
+Switching the heating off The heating is switched off when one of the 3 following conditions is satisfied: The current outside temperature exceeds the current ECO heating limit The composite outside temperature exceeds the current ECO heating limit The attenuated outside temperature exceeds the "ECO day" heating limit In all these cases, the assumption is made that the amount of heat entering the building from outside, or the amount of heat stored in the building structure, is sufficient to maintain the required room temperature level.
+When the automatic ECO function swi tches the heating off, the display shows ECO .
+Switching the heating on The heating is switched on again only when the 3 following conditions are satisfied: The current outside temperature has fallen 1 °C below the current ECO heating limit The composite outside temperature has fallen 1 °C below the current ECO heating limit The attenuated outside temperature has fallen 1 °C below the "ECO day" heating limit Operating modes and The action of the automatic ECO funct ion depends on th e operating mode: operating states Operating mode or operating state Automatic ECO function Current heating limit Auto Automatic operation Active ECO day or ECO night Continuously REDUCED heating Active ECO night Continuously NORMAL Inactive